Zorng/ModulaBackend/src/modules/cash/API_DOCUMENTATION.md

 **Error Responses:**

-- `400 Bad Request` - Session already open on this register
+- `400 Bad Request` - Session already open (on this register or for this branch)
 - `401 Unauthorized` - Invalid or missing token
 - `422 Validation Error` - Invalid input data